 For more information, please consult with a knowledgeable Las Vegas family lawyer.

-17. When do guardianships end in Nevada?
+17. When do guardianships end?

 Guardianships over children usually last until the ward turns 18.
 But the court may extend the guardianship until the child finishes high school or turns 19 (whichever occurs first).14